foss-for-synopsys-dwc-arc-processors/embarc_osp/doc/documents/board/iotdk.rst

     Ensure that this switch is set to “off” as depicted on the left (default position) The “off” position selects EXEcution mode.
 The “on” position select HALT mode.
-    In case the EM9D continues in EXEcution mode, depending on the FWU switch setting, the Core either continues execution of the Uboot bootloader or starts executing the Firmware Update procedure.
+    In case the EM9D continues in EXEcution mode, depending on the FWU switch setting, the Core either continues execution of the U-Boot bootloader or starts executing the Firmware Update procedure.

 Extension Interfaces
 --------------------